-The Study is designed to conserve existing water resources and reduce pressure on existing water supplies, both of which would assist in meeting both the M&I and agricultural water gaps identified in the Arkansas River Basin Consumptive Needs Assessment: 2030 (June 2008).
-The potential water savings that may result from a lower, more accurate tailwater return flow assumption and increased maximum farm irrigation efficiency factor on the Fort Lyon Canal could reduce the amount of water supplies needed to meet Compact compliance requirements under the Irrigation Improvements Rules, leaving that water available to meet other needs, including M&I needs.
-Also, by decreasing the costs associated with Compact compliance for irrigation system improvements, the Study could promote further installation of irrigation system improvements and the resultant benefits of increased water efficiency, increased productivity, and improved water quality.
-Additional transferable yield will similarly be available from temporary (i.e., rotational leasing and fallowing programs) and/or permanent changes to Fort Lyon shares.
-These outcomes will mean that less pressure is placed on
+The Tailwater Study is designed to conserve existing water resources and reduce pressure on existing water supplies, both of which would assist in meeting both the M&I and agricultural water gaps identified in the Arkansas River Basin Consumptive Needs Assessment: 2030 (June 2008).
+The potential water savings that may result from a more accurate tailwater factor and irrigation efficiency factor on the Fort Lyon Canal could reduce the amount of water supplies needed to meet Compact compliance requirements under the Irrigation Improvements Rules, leaving that water available to meet other needs, including M&I needs.
+Also, by decreasing the costs associated with Compact compliance for